Albadylic/pokemon-trumps/README.md

 The problem here, is that we'd need to drill the `setGameStarted` state updater down to the GameBoard.

-I decided to have two states, one for the playerchoice and one for the gameoutcome
+I decided to have two states, one for the playerchoice and one for the gameoutcome.

+It wasn't as complex as I initially though it'd be.
+The App layer only needs the `gameStarted` state, this get fed to the GameBoard and PlayButton which respectively set the state to false (to reset the game) or true (to start the game).

+In the Gameboard, the `playerChoice` state is defined.
+The set function is passed to the `PlayerCard` and is used to define which stat and it's value, once the player has clicked a stat.
+In the `opponentCard` the calculation is made on whether the player's chosen state has a higher value than the opponent's Pokémon.

+We then set the `gameOutcome` based on the comparison inside the `OpponentCard` component.
+That is read within the `GameBoard` and, when true, renders a callout to say whether the player has won or lost.

 ## Dynamic card colours